jktrn/enscribe.dev-hexo/source/_posts/writeups/mhs/compilation.md

 ### Intro

-I was recently invited by the academic team "DN" (the name, surprisingly, has no inappropriate connotation) to compete in Mentor High School's second CTF iteration, MHSCTF 2023.
-Although the competition ran for 15 days, we maxed out their 11 challenges in just under 16 hours (ignoring solve resets).
-These four writeups are part of the verification process which comes with prize-receiving — enjoy!
+I was recently invited by the academic team "DN" (the name, surprisingly, has no inappropriate connotation) to compete in Mentor High School's second CTF iteration, [MHSCTF 2023](https://ctftime.org/event/1861).
+Although the competition ran for 15 days, we maxed out their 11 challenges in **just under 16 hours** (ignoring solve resets) and managed to take first place.
+These four writeups were part of the verification process, which came with prize-receiving — enjoy!

 ---

 {% challenge %}
-title: Matchmaker
+title: Matchmaker 🩸
 level: h2
 solvers:
 - flocto --flag